 First, let's clarify what we mean by the term "Buy Now, Pay Later," which has become a big trend in e-commerce:

 Simply put, BNPL means that goods and services are purchased first and paid for later – effectively a purchase on account.
-This applies to transactions in the B2C sector and between business customers.
+This applies to transactions in the B2C sector and between trade customers.

 The requirements for B2B BNPL are comparatively high